 A doctor should also provide information regarding a patient’s range of motion in all major joints.

 Unfortunately, many doctors are unwilling to provide this type of detailed statement, even though this is exactly what the insurance company is seeking.
 Despite resistance from medical providers, claimants who are seriously interested in winning their disability claims should strive to obtain this type of statement from their doctor.

-A form that is typically used to provide this type of detailed statement is called an residual functional capacity (RFC) form.
-The insurance company probably has its own generic RFC that it uses in all claims, but their form is typically too generic and is used to deny claimants benefits.
+A form that is typically used to provide this type of detailed statement is called a residual functional capacity (RFC) form.
+The insurance company probably has its own generic RFC that it uses in all claims, but its form is typically too generic and is used to deny claimants benefits.
 To obtain an RFC form that may actually assist you in winning your claim, use our free RFC form.

 Legal Representation in Long Term Disability Insurance Claims

 If objective evidence is unavailable to prove up a claim, we will work to develop a proper administrative record with all available information substantiating the claimant’s disability.
 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.

 If your LTD claim has been wrongfully denied, delayed or terminated and you’d like to speak to an experienced Long Term Disability Insurance Attorney contact us at (888) 321-8131 to schedule a consultation.
 We can help you evaluate your claim to determine if you will be able to access Long Term Disability Benefits and how to move forward with the process.